Filipino Canadians: Greater Toronto Area

 The Greater Toronto Area (GTA), which includes the city of Toronto, and the regional municipalities of Durham, Halton, Peel, and York, is home to the largest Filipino community in Canada with a third of all Filipino Canadians calling the GTA home.
 As of the 2016 Census, there were 282,385 people of Filipino descent living in the GTA making them the fourth largest visible minority group behind the Indian, Chinese, and Black communities.
 The number of Filipino Canadians in the GTA grew from 252,120 in 2011 to 282,385 in 2016, representing a growth of 12% in 5 years.

 Tagalog is the fifth most spoken language apart from English or French to be spoken in the GTA, and is also one of the fastest-growing languages in the region.
 Other Philippine languages, such as Ilocano, and Cebuano, also have a sizeable number of speakers throughout the region.

 Population distribution

 Filipinos are generally well spread out throughout the GTA, with a few areas of concentration.
 In the city of Toronto, the former municipalities of Scarborough and North York are popular destinations for new Filipino immigrants and naturalized Filipino Canadians alike.
-According to the 2016 Census, Tagalog is the most common non-English mother tongue language in the following neighborhoods:
+According to the 2016 Census, Tagalog is the most common non-English mother tongue language in the following neighbourhoods: